 Ankle sprains: Ankle sprains commonly occur due to sudden, uncontrolled inversion of the foot while running or during a tackle.
 Playing with a severe ankle sprain may worsen the condition and delay its recovery.
-Find the right doctor for anterior cruciate ligament (ACL) reconstruction surgery in Bangalore at Manipal Hospital, Old Airport Road, Bangalore.
+Find the best ortho hospital in Bangalore for anterior cruciate ligament (ACL) reconstruction surgery in Bangalore at Manipal Hospital, Old Airport Road, Bangalore.

 Shoulder injuries: Football players are also prone to shoulder injuries, most of which are due to a fall with significant impact.
 Common shoulder injuries include dislocations and tears of the rotator cuff muscles.
 Looking for shoulder dislocation treatment in Bangalore, consult Manipal Hospital and ask any questions you have related to your injury.

 Concussions: Concussions may occur when there is a direct hit on the skull.
 It may also occur due to an indirect impact when there is a sudden jerk in the head.
 The player may experience headaches, nausea, dizziness, drowsiness, and loss of balance due to concussions.

 Heat injuries: These injuries are caused due to excessive depletion of water and salt.
 It usually occurs in young footballers.
 It results in muscle cramps and is managed through fluid and electrolyte replacement.

 Overuse injuries: Overuse injuries occur due to accumulated strain on the tissues which occur following repetitive impact.
 Inadequate warm-up, suboptimal playing surfaces, worn-out footwear, faulty technique, and overtraining contribute to overuse injuries.
 Classic examples of overuse injuries are Metatarsal stress fractures of the foot and shin splints of the leg which may need prolonged recovery time.